King George III and Queen Charlotte

 Hypocrisy?
 No. Charles Simeon did this because for all his ecclesiatical preferences and principles he recognised that Green Street was reaching a demographic that his own denomination, for all its efforts, was leaving untouched.
 Evidently, to see the otherwise unreached reached with the Gospel trumped his other concerns and priorities.
 At a time when other Anglicans were terrified of losing more and more people to – they knew not what – Charles Simeon was content to serve the kingdom of God, enjoying the priviledge of input without control for the sake of reaching people for Christ.
 Indeed, Simeon took this approach to numbers of ministers and missionaries all around the world who enjoyed Simeon’s amazing pastoral and financial outreach.

 Father Allen (name changed), the high church Priest of the local Anglican church, took a very old fashioned view of his parish.
-This was his parish – but he felt that as a father rather than a proprietor and so took to the habit of loitering in the Black Bull, befriending the workers and guests.
+This was his parish – but he felt that as a father rather than a proprietor and so took to the habit of loitering in the said pub, befriending the workers and guests.
 Naturally, he took on a chaplain-like role to a demographic he would never have reached through the structures of his own church.
 Once again a willingness to extend the open hand of friendship and enjoy the priviledge of input without ownership or control enabled a valuable and effective symbiosis in ministry.